-Recently my husband had me in fits of laughter as he confessed to me his secret eating.
+Recently, my husband had me in fits of laughter as he confessed his secret eating to me.

 Not that it is a laughing matter for anyone who finds themselves doing the same.

 We were laughing because of the way he was saying it in a rapid, comedic, self-deprecating rant.

 Seriously, I bought two blocks of cheese and hid one behind some other items in the fridge, so you wouldn’t find it.
 Then I discover I had devoured an entire block of cheese in three days!
 What was I thinking?
 How pathetic is that?
 Why do I need to hide it from you?